adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

   1. the child's exit status satisfies the predicate, and
   1. the child's stderr matches the regular expression.

-If the death test statement runs to completion without dying, the child process will nonetheless terminate, and the assertion fails.
+If the death out statement runs to completion without dying, the child process will nonetheless terminate, and the assertion fails.

 ## Death Tests And Threads ##

-The reason for the two death test styles has to do with thread safety.
+The reason for the two death out styles has to do with thread safety.
 Due to well-known problems with forking in the presence of threads, death tests should be run in a single-threaded context.
 Sometimes, however, it isn't feasible to arrange that kind of environment.
 For example, statically-initialized modules